jonas-header

 You started your career in consulting straight after your internship.
 How did this seamless transition come about?

-During my internship, I was offered the opportunity to join Siemens Advanta Consulting as a consultant after finishing my degree.
-Once I was done with my internship, I went to the U.S. to write my master’s thesis.
+After my internship, I was offered the opportunity to join Siemens Advanta Consulting as a consultant after finishing my degree.
+Once I was done with my internship, I went to the U.S. to write my master's thesis.
 Eight months later, I was back as a full-time consultant.
 And I really benefitted from the fact that I had already gotten to know the company and the way it works during my internship.

 What is appealing about a career in consulting?